Story

-Pack up the raft, strap on your life jackets, and grab some paddles.
-Grand County, Colorado is home to some of the best whitewater rafting and kayaking in Colorado, making it one of the top ways to explore our diverse landscape and lively mountain towns.
-To help you plan your next adventure on the water, here are six river rafting routes along three different rivers to explore.
+Pack up the raft, strap on your life jackets and grab some paddles.
+Grand County is home to some of the best whitewater rafting and kayaking in Colorado, making it a great way to explore the diverse Western landscapes and lively mountain towns.
+To help you plan your next aquatic adventure, here are six whitewater rafting trips in Colorado, along three different rivers.

 1. Gore Canyon to Pumphouse